Everything You Need to Know About Medical Credit Cards

 Do the math before you agree to a deferred interest promotion.
 Divide the price of your services by the number of months in the promotional period and consult your budget to decide whether you can realistically afford to make these payments.
 If it's a stretch to make the payments, there's a good chance you won't be able to pay off the balance before the deferred period ends.

 Medical Credit Cards Can Worsen Medical Debt

-Medical debt is such a problem in the United States that it's been cited as the number one cause of bankruptcy – and that's for medical debts that are billed directly to patients.
-Putting medical services on a credit card can make debt even worse.
+Medical debt is a problem in the United States and putting medical services on a credit card can make debt even worse.